Income Tax in Mexico for Canadian Expats in 2026

 Mexican Residents for Tax Purposes

 For Canadian expats who are tax residents in Mexico, their Mexican income tax is calculated based on their worldwide income, and the tax bracket they fall into will depend on their income level.
-The taxable amount for a Canadian expat increases with each progressive tax bracket:
+Below is the annual resident tax table for 2026:

 Note that the tax brackets for Mexican tax are subject to change each year.
 Staying up-to-date with any changes is crucial to ensure accurate tax calculation and compliance with the law.